O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

 In particular, analogous to the image–text matching cost~\cite{cho2024cat_seg}, the occupancy cost is defined as the similarity between 3D voxel embeddings $\mathbf{V}$ and text embeddings $\mathbf{T}$, typically measured via cosine similarity.
 Intuitively, the occupancy cost volume can be viewed as rough 3D semantic masks grounded to their respective classes, which is calculated as follows:

 where $i$ and $l$ denote 3D spatial positions of the voxel embedding and an index for a class, respectively.
-Then, we feed the occupancy cost to a single 3D convolution layer, which processes each cost slice $C(:,l)\in\mathbb{R}^{H\times W\times D \times 1}$ independently, to obtain initial occupancy cost embedding $\mathbf{O}_{c}\in\mathbb{R}^{H\times W\times D \times N_{c} \times d_{o}}$ refer to~\cite{cho2024cat_seg}. $N_{c}$ represents the number of cost slices, and $d_{o}$ is the embedding dimension.
+Then, we feed the occupancy cost to a single 3D convolution layer, which processes each cost slice $C(:,l)\in\mathbb{R}^{1 \times H\times W\times D}$ independently, to obtain initial occupancy cost embedding $\mathbf{O}_{c}\in\mathbb{R}^{N_{c} \times d_{o} \times H\times W\times D}$ refer to~\cite{cho2024cat_seg}. $N_{c}$ represents the number of cost slices, and $d_{o}$ is the embedding dimension.

-Furthermore, to enhance spatial smoothness within the voxels and model the relationship of the local region, we employ Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2018deeplabv3+}, which is beneficial to fuse information from different receptive fields, and apply spatial aggregation for each class individually.
-Subsequent to spatial aggregation, a linear transformer~\cite{katharopoulos2020transformers} for class aggregation is applied to consider the text modality, explicitly capturing relationships between different classes.
-Similarly, we further leverage the voxel feature $\mathbf{V}_{3D}$ and text embeddings $\textbf{T}$ to provide spatial structure or contextual information of the input, thereby guiding the overall process.
+To promote spatial coherence and capture multi-scale local context, as illustrated in Fig.~\ref{fig:aggregator}, we apply Atrous Spatial Pyramid Pooling (ASPP)~\cite{chen2018deeplabv3+} independently to the cost embeddings of each semantic class.
+The parallel atrous convolutions aggregate spatial evidence over multiple receptive fields while preserving class-specific cost representations.
+Subsequent to spatial aggregation, a linear transformer~\cite{katharopoulos2020transformers} block for class aggregation is applied to consider the text modality, explicitly capturing relationships among different classes.
+We further leverage the voxel feature $\mathbf{V}_{3D}$ and text embeddings $\textbf{T}$ to provide spatial structure or contextual information of the input, thereby guiding the overall process.
 Ultimately, the output is fed into the prediction head, with a residual connection for final inference.
-More architectural details of the lightweight occupancy cost aggregator can be seen in the supplement.

-However, we observe that directly supervising the aggregation learning with cross-entropy loss leads to isolated voxel semantic mappings, thereby weakening the generalization ability of the model.
-To tackle this issue, we utilize the scene affinity loss~\cite{cao2022monoscene} to capture the semantic correlations among voxels.
+However, voxel-wise cross-entropy supervises each spatial location independently and does not explicitly optimize scene-level class consistency.
+In our experiments, directly applying cross-entropy loss to the aggregated occupancy costs tends to produce spatially fragmented class responses, which limit generalization to novel categories.
+We therefore utilize the scene-class affinity loss~\cite{cao2022monoscene} to jointly optimize the class-wise derivable precision, recall, and specificity of the cost predictions over valid voxels.
 Considering the predicted probabilities of occupancy cost aggregation $p$ and the ground truth class of voxel embeddings $y$, the loss $\mathcal{L}_{\mathrm{oca}}$ is defined as follows: